 Participants are not allowed to use additional private data (from their own institutions) for data augmentation, since our intentions are to provide a fair comparison among the participating methods.
 The only case that this will be considered as a valid contribution is if they also report results using only the BraTS'17 data and discuss any potential difference in the results.

 The overall survival (OS) data, defined in days, will be included in a comma-separated value (.csv) file with correspondences to the pseudo-identifiers of the imaging data.

-Validation data will be released in the end of June, through CBICA's Image Processing Portal (IPP), with an accompanying leaderboard.
+Validation data is released on June 30, through an email pointing to the accompanying leaderboard.
 This, will allow participants to obtain preliminary results in unseen data and also report it in their submitted papers, in addition to their cross-validated results on the training data.
-The ground truth of the validation data will not be provided to the participants, but multiple submissions to the online platform will be allowed.
+The ground truth of the validation data will not be provided to the participants, but multiple submissions to the online platform (CBICA's IPP) will be allowed.

-Finally, all participants will be presented with the same test data, which will be made available through CBICA's IPP during 1-21 August and for a limited controlled time-window (48h), before the participants are required to upload their final results.
+Finally, all participants will be presented with the same test data, which will be made available through email during 1-21 August (Extended to 1-27) and for a limited controlled time-window (48h), before the participants are required to upload their final results in CBICA's IPP.
 The top-ranked participating teams will be invited before the end of August to prepare slides for a short oral presentation of their method during the BraTS challenge.

 Feel free to send any communication related to the BraTS challenge to email@example.com